How One Man's Changing The South Florida Music Scene - Boca News

 The label was created to foster an environment where artists can grow and develop as performers.
 Most record labels pick artists based on their already large following.
 CTR provides a platform for local artists to grow and be seen.

-This new brand helps develop musicians, but also works closely with artists of different mediums, including fine art and cinematography.
+This new brand not only helps develop musicians but also works closely with artists of different mediums, including fine art and cinematography.
 Perhaps it’s best to call CTR a collective, a group of young artists working together to support and develop each other’s styles.

 Come Together Records is filming for Antony’s solo act this week in the Everglades.
 Find some of his already recorded videos here.
 As if all this wasn’t enough, CTR just launched a brand spanking new website.